PaNOSC-ViNYL/ase/doc/development/newrelease.rst

 * :ref:`running_tests`.

+* Make sure version.py has the correct version number.

 * Make a tag in svn, using the current version number (to make sure **not** to include changes done by other developers in the meantime!)::